 In another skillet, cook chicken with a few tablespoons of oil over medium-high heat.
 Shred with two forks.

-Layer each tortilla with BUSH’S® Southwest Black Bean Hummus Made Easy, chicken roasted vegetables, and a dollop of sour cream.
+Layer each tortilla with black bean hummus, chicken roasted vegetables, and a dollop of sour cream.
 Let everyone assemble their own tostadas, for minimum whining.